channeldorg/channeld-ue-plugin/docs/third-person-template.md

 ![](images/new_blueprints.png)

 >Tip: You can use either `GameStateBase` or `ChanneldGameState` as the base class.
-If the cross-server function will be used in the later development, you sholud use `ChanneldGameState`.
+If the cross-server replication will be used via GameState in the later development, you sholud use `ChanneldGameState`.

 ##### 2.3.3.Enable replication for the newly created Blueprints
 Follow the steps in 2.3.1. to enable `Replicates` and add the replication component `ChanneldReplicationComponent` to the newly created three Blueprints.